cuiyongbo/hello-world/my_wiki/english_notes.rst

 Super Fun Guy is gonna take it in the tokus. [捅菊花]

-casanova
+casanova 情圣

 con woman 女骗子

 knockoff 山寨货

-two rolls of pennies? you shouldn't have.
+Tobby: two rolls of pennies? you shouldn't have.

-Shut up, it's a Scottish tradition, Townsfork used to cllect pennies to pay for weddings in old country.
+Cave: Shut up, it's a Scottish tradition, Townsfork used to cllect pennies to pay for weddings in old country.

-be nuts about
+| be nuts about
-Definition: like very much.
+| Definition: like very much.
-Usage: He's absolutely nuts about her.
+| Usage: He's absolutely nuts about her.
+|

-blackjack
+| blackjack
-Definition: a leather-covered bludgeon with short, flexible shaft or strip, used as a hand weapon.
+| Definition: a leather-covered bludgeon with short, flexible shaft or strip, used as a hand weapon.

 .. figure:: images/blackjack.jpg

    blackjack

+| ornament
-unornamented
+| unornamented
-ornamentation
+| ornamentation
-Definition: lacking embellishment or ornamentation.
+| Definition: lacking embellishment or ornamentation.
+|